brylevkirill/notes/Reinforcement Learning.md

 [interesting recent papers](https://github.com/brylevkirill/notes/blob/master/interesting%20recent%20papers.md#reinforcement-learning---model-free-methods)

-#### Duan, Chen, Houthooft, Schulman, Abbeel - ["Benchmarking Deep Reinforcement Learning for Continuous Control"](http://arxiv.org/abs/1604.06778)
+#### ["Benchmarking Deep Reinforcement Learning for Continuous Control"](http://arxiv.org/abs/1604.06778) Duan, Chen, Houthooft, Schulman, Abbeel
 >	"Recently, researchers have made significant progress combining the advances in deep learning for learning feature representations with reinforcement learning.
 Some notable examples include training agents to play Atari games based on raw pixel data and to acquire advanced manipulation skills using raw sensory inputs.
 However, it has been difficult to quantify progress in the domain of continuous control due to the lack of a commonly adopted benchmark.
 In this work, we present a benchmark suite of continuous control tasks, including classic tasks like cart-pole swing-up, tasks with very high state and action dimensionality such as 3D humanoid locomotion, tasks with partial observations, and tasks with hierarchical structure.
 We report novel findings based on the systematic evaluation of a range of implemented reinforcement learning algorithms.
 Both the benchmark and reference implementations are released open-source in order to facilitate experimental reproducibility and to encourage adoption by other researchers."

 >	"In this work, a benchmark of continuous control problems for reinforcement learning is presented, covering a wide variety of challenging tasks.
 We implemented several reinforcement learning algorithms, and presented them in the context of general policy parameterizations.
 Results show that among the implemented algorithms, TNPG, TRPO, and DDPG are effective methods for training deep neural network policies.
 Still, the poor performance on the proposed hierarchical tasks calls for new algorithms to be developed.
 Implementing and evaluating existing and newly proposed algorithms will be our continued effort.
 By providing an open-source release of the benchmark, we encourage other researchers to evaluate their algorithms on the proposed tasks."